 Ethereum like Bitcoin is a public, permissionless network.
 It means anyone can download or write software to connect to the network and start creating transactions and smart contracts, validating them, and mining blocks.
 There is no need to log in or sign up with any other organization.
 They both cut down the middle man (banks) in their financial transactions.
 No middleman also signifies reduced costs!

 PoW (Proof of Work) of Ethereum

-In both bitcoin and Ethereum, mining participants form a valid block during transactions by spending electricity to find solutions to a mathematical puzzle.
-But Ethash which is Ethereum’s PoW math challenge works a bit differently to Bitcoin’s.
+In both Bitcoin and Ethereum, mining participants form a valid block during transactions by spending electricity to find solutions to a mathematical puzzle.
+But Ethash which is Ethereum’s PoW math challenge works a bit differently from Bitcoin’s.
 It allows common hardware to be used for mining.

 In a future release of the Ethereum software called Serenity, there is a plan to move it from electricity-expensive Proof-of-Work mining to a more energy-efficient Proof-of-Stake protocol called Casper.